 Leukemias, lymphomas, and other hematologic cancers:

-Previously untreated Stage III or IV classical Hodgkin lymphoma (cHL), in combination with doxorubicin, vinblastine, and dacarbazine.
-Treatment of cHL in patients at high risk of relapse or progression as post-autologous hematopoietic stem cell transplant (auto-HSCT) consolidation.
-Treatment of cHL after failure of auto-HSCT or after failure of ≥2 prior multi-agent chemotherapy regimens in patients who are not auto-HSCT candidates.
-Previously untreated systemic anaplastic large cell lymphoma (sALCL) or other CD30-expressing peripheral T-cell lymphomas (PTCL), including angioimmunoblastic T-cell lymphoma and PTCL not otherwise specified, in combination with cyclophosphamide, doxorubicin, and prednisone.
-Treatment of sALCL after failure of ≥1 prior multi-agent chemotherapy regimen.
-Primary cutaneous anaplastic large cell lymphoma (pcALCL) or CD30-expressing mycosis fungoides (MF) in patients who have received prior systemic therapy.
+Adults with previously untreated Stage III or IV classical Hodgkin lymphoma (cHL), in combination with doxorubicin, vinblastine, and dacarbazine.
+Pediatric patients aged ≥2yrs with previously untreated high risk cHL, in combination with doxorubicin, vincristine, etoposide, prednisone, and cyclophosphamide.
+Adults with cHL at high risk of relapse or progression as post-autologous hematopoietic stem cell transplant (auto-HSCT) consolidation.
+Adults with cHL after failure of auto-HSCT or after failure of ≥2 prior multi-agent chemotherapy regimens in patients who are not auto-HSCT candidates.
+Adults with previously untreated systemic anaplastic large cell lymphoma (sALCL) or other CD30-expressing peripheral T-cell lymphomas (PTCL), including angioimmunoblastic T-cell lymphoma and PTCL not otherwise specified, in combination with cyclophosphamide, doxorubicin, and prednisone.
+Adults with sALCL after failure of ≥1 prior multi-agent chemotherapy regimen.
+Adults with primary cutaneous anaplastic large cell lymphoma (pcALCL) or CD30-expressing mycosis fungoides (MF) who have received prior systemic therapy.

 Progressive multifocal leukoencephalopathy (PML).

 Risk of JC virus infection.
 Monitor for progressive multifocal leukoencephalopathy (PML); withhold dose if suspected and discontinue if confirmed.
 Monitor for neuropathy; delay, change dose, or discontinue if new or worsening symptoms occur.
 Monitor for infusion-related reactions; permanently discontinue and treat if anaphylaxis occurs.
 Monitor CBCs prior to each dose and frequently for fever or Grade 3 or 4 neutropenia; delay, reduce, discontinue dose or consider G-CSF prophylaxis if develops.
 Increased risk of tumor lysis syndrome in rapidly proliferating tumor/high tumor burden patients; monitor closely.
 Monitor for emergence of bacterial, fungal, or viral infections.
 Monitor for pulmonary toxicity; if symptoms occur, withhold dose during evaluation and until improvement.
+Monitor serum glucose; if hyperglycemia develops, treat as clinically indicated.
 Monitor liver enzymes and bilirubin; delay, change dose, or discontinue if hepatotoxicity occurs.
 Severe renal impairment (CrCl <30mL/min) or moderate or severe hepatic (Child-Pugh B/C) impairment: avoid.
 Discontinue if serious skin reactions (eg, SJS, TEN) occur.
 GI complications: evaluate and treat if new or worsening GI symptoms develop.
 Embryo-fetal toxicity.
-Females and males of reproductive potential should use effective contraception during and for ≥6 months after final dose.
+Advise females and males of reproductive potential to use effective contraception during and for ≥6 months after final dose.
 Pregnancy: exclude status prior to initiation.
 Nursing mothers: not recommended.